nixworks/public/news/2017/01/9/README.md

 ##### 2016 Irkutsk mass methanol poisoning
 ### [The death toll from people who drank poisonous methanol in Irkutsk, Russia, rises to 76. ](/news/2017/01/9/the-death-toll-from-people-who-drank-poisonous-methanol-in-irkutsk-russia-rises-to-76.md)
-_Context: methanol, Russia, Irkutsk, 2016 Irkutsk mass methanol poisoning_
+_Context: Russia, methanol, 2016 Irkutsk mass methanol poisoning, Irkutsk_

 ##### January 2017 European cold wave
 ### [Dozens of people die in eastern Europe and Italy in recent days as a result of a cold snap with cancelled flights, frozen rivers, and traffic accidents. ](/news/2017/01/9/dozens-of-people-die-in-eastern-europe-and-italy-in-recent-days-as-a-result-of-a-cold-snap-with-cancelled-flights-frozen-rivers-and-traffi.md)
-_Context: January 2017 European cold wave, eastern Europe, Italy_
+_Context: eastern Europe, Italy, January 2017 European cold wave_

 ##### Orange County, Florida
 ### [Two Orange County, Florida police officers are killed in connection with an apprehension attempt of a murder suspect. ](/news/2017/01/9/two-orange-county-florida-police-officers-are-killed-in-connection-with-an-apprehension-attempt-of-a-murder-suspect.md)